east-sussex-county-council/Escc.Umbraco.UserAccessManager/Documentation/Umbraco User Control.md

 **Note**: There does not appear to be a reason for this button / function, so I have hidden it.

 ## Tools
-There is a tools folder with the following pages / options:
+There is a tools folder (/tools/) with the following pages / options:

-Check Page Permissions

-Check User Permissions

-Pages without Authors
+### Lookup permissions

+Check which pages a user has access to, using either email address or username.
+Alternatively, you can check which users have permissions for a specific page.

+### Lookup pages without web authors

+Search the entire site and list pages that do not have any web authors assigned.

 ## Questions